rmetzler/bliki/wiki/mysql/choose-something-else.md

           together in the same file.
 Partitioning InnoDB tables is a waste of time for managing storage.
-    * TL,DR: MySQL's partition support is so finicky and limited that MySQL-based apps tend to opt for multiple MySQL servers ("sharding") instead.
+    * TL,DR: MySQL's partition support is so finicky and limited that MySQL-based apps tend to opt for multiple MySQL servers (“sharding”) instead.

 ### Hosting Logic In The Database

-Yeah, yeah, the usual reaction to stored procedures and in-DB code is "eww, yuck!" for some not-terrible reasons, but hear me out on two points:
+Yeah, yeah, the usual reaction to stored procedures and in-DB code is “eww, yuck!” for some not-terrible reasons, but hear me out on two points:

 * Under the freestanding-database-server paradigm, there will usually be network latency between database clients and the database itself.
 There are